About Residential Life

 - Things to keep in mind: Common questions about services, needs, the process of viewing, and searching for private accommodation.

 At Fulbright, we aim to create an inclusive and creative community in both learning at the campus and living in the residence.
 Therefore, students, especially who choose to live in Fulbright Residence, are provided with three different programs during the academic year.
-These programs are managed and organized by the Residential Life team to fulfil the basic needs of students, support them with any physical or mental issues, and record information that is useful for further program development.
+These programs are managed and organized by the Residential Life team to fulfill the basic needs of students, support them with any physical or mental issues, and record information that is useful for further program development.

 A series of activities organized by Residential Life team in order to connect students in the residential community and help establish a healthy and safe environment for living and learning.
 These monthly activities will focus on nurturing critical thinking, communication skills, diversity, and creativity.